-- Children taking prescribed medication must be well enough to attend the setting. - St Joseph's Pre-school will only administer medicines (both prescription and nonprescription) when essential and with the parent's express permission. - All medication that is to be administered to a child must be in-date and relevant to the current condition. - Children with special needs may have an extensive list of health information.
-This will be documented and understood and appropriate instructions circulated to all staff and volunteers who will be interacting with the child. - If possible, the child's parent will administer the medicine before/after pre-school. - Prescribed medication will only be given at pre-school after an initial 48 hour period at home following the beginning of the course of medication. - Children's medicines (both prescribed and non-prescribed) are stored in their original containers, are clearly labelled and are inaccessible to the children.
+- Children taking prescribed medication must be well enough to attend the setting. - St Joseph's Pre-school will only administer medicines (both prescription and non-prescription) when essential and where parents have given written consent. - All medication that is to be administered to a child must be in-date and relevant to the current condition. - Children with special needs may have an extensive list of health information.
+This will be documented and understood and appropriate instructions circulated to all staff and volunteers who will be interacting with the child. - If possible, the child's parent will administer the medicine before/after pre-school. - Prescribed medication will only be given at pre-school after an initial 48 hour period at home following the beginning of the course of medication.

 1 See section 3 Health.
-Paragraphs 3.44 - 3.46 under the heading medicines Page 1 of 6
+Paragraphs 3.45 to 3.47 under the heading medicines